Chiagoziemchidera/Customer-Segmentation-Using-KMeans-Clustering/README.md

 ![summary](https://github.com/user-attachments/assets/52ac92b9-a445-4b10-ad12-e5eb454a528d)

 ---

 ## Recommendations
 The Marketing and customer experience team should consider the following targeted strategies based on the insights gained from the customer segmentation:

-Based on the similarities in customer behaviors, merging some clusters to optimize marketing strategies is recommended.
+Based on the similarities in customer behaviors, merging clusters to optimize marketing strategies is recommended.
 The merged clusters allow for more streamlined targeting while maintaining distinct approaches for different customer groups.
 By reducing the number of segments, marketing efforts can be more focused and efficient.

 ### 1. Combined Cluster 0/4: **Actives-Regulars**